ogunleye0720/THREE-TIER-ARCHITECTURE/README.md

            path/to/THREE-TIER-ARCHITECTURE/modules/RDS_read_replica$ terraform apply -auto-approve

-STEP 6 : - Wait Until The Process Is Completed!!!
+STEP 6 :- Wait Until The Process Is Completed!!!
 This Process Might Take Approximately 25mins.

+STEP 7 :- Log Into Your Management Console, On The Top Left Corner Of The Navigation Bar, Click The Drop-Down And Switch To The Region
+          Where The Read_replica was created.
+STEP 8 :- Verify All Resources Were Created.

+## DEFAULT OUTPUT OF THE THREE-TIER-ARCHITECTURE